gchure/phd/src/chapter_08/section_04_counting_repressors.md

 \langle \left(I_1 - I_2\right)^2 \rangle = \alpha (I_1 + I_2).
 $${#eq:dilution}
-Thus, given snapshots of cell intensities and information of their lineage, one can compute how may arbitrary fluorescence units correspond to a single fluorescent protein.
+Thus, given snapshots of cell intensities and information of their lineage, one can compute how many arbitrary fluorescence units correspond to a single fluorescent protein.

 ### Cell Husbandry and Time-Lapse Microscopy